hector-oviedo/pomodoro-app/README.md

 - [x] Add Management button in Subs: Add the button to manage (create, delete) at the Subs Panel component.
 - [x] Tasks: Add "no entries" or similar when there are no tasks created at Calendar Panel component.
 - [x] Improve styles of the sessions tracking visuals in Pomodoro component.
-- [ ] Dockerfile: Add Docker support for consistent and portable builds.
+- [x] Dockerfile: Add Docker support for consistent and portable builds.
-- [ ] Add alternatives of how to run the App.
+- [x] Add alternatives of how to run the App.
+- [ ] Pomodoro Background color: Change background at pomodoro focus moment, and break moment.
 - [ ] Create the test suits.
 - [ ] Timeline Visualization: Enhanced day-by-day task timelines for improved scheduling.
 - [ ] Infrastructure as Code (IaC): Automate deployment using Terraform.